aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_proposal.rst

 Team Approval
 -------------
-All MUSTANG-2 proposals are shared-risk and must be approved by the :ref:`MUSTANG-2 instrument team <MUSTANG-2 Instrument Team>`.
+All MUSTANG-2 proposals are shared-risk and must be approved by the :ref:`MUSTANG-2 instrument team <references/receivers/mustang2/mustang2_instrument_team:MUSTANG-2 Instrument Team>`.
 Furthermore, the entire MUSTANG-2 instrument team **must** be included as **co-investigators on the proposal**.

-In order to get your proposal approved by the MUSTANG-2 team, contact one or all of the instrument team member listed under :ref:`the Contact section <MUSTANG-2 Contact Details>` of the MUSTANG-2 Instrument Team webpage and send a draft of your proposal **at least one week in advance** of the proposal deadline.
+In order to get your proposal approved by the MUSTANG-2 team, contact one or all of the instrument team member listed under :ref:`the Contact section <references/receivers/mustang2/mustang2_instrument_team:MUSTANG-2 Contact Details>` of the MUSTANG-2 Instrument Team webpage and send a draft of your proposal **at least one week in advance** of the proposal deadline.
 The MUSTANG-2 team will principally focus on validating the technical feasibility of a proposal and make suggestions accordingly.
 Because the main objective of the MUSTANG-2 team reviewing your proposal is to evaluate technical justification, when you send the draft of your proposal needs to include technical justification.
 To do this you can either: a) send us a PDF of both your draft science justification and a PDF of your technical justification, or b) fill in your technical justification in the NRAO Proposal Submission Tool and your draft science justification, and have the NRAO Proposal Submission Tool output a PDF of your proposal.
 If you are unsure about the feasibility of your idea and/or would like help with the technical aspects of your MUSTANG-2 proposal, please contact the MUSTANG-2 instrument team.
 This initial contact must be done more than a week in advance of the proposal deadline.

 Technical Justification
 -----------------------
-The technical justification on a proposal should reference publicly available mapping speeds (e.g. from the MUSTANG-2 mapping :ref:`webpage <MUSTANG-2 Mapping Information>` and/or the :download:`MUSTANG-2 mapping speeds memo </_static/mustang2_documents/MUSTANG_2_Mapping_Speeds_Public.pdf>`).
+The technical justification on a proposal should reference publicly available mapping speeds (e.g. from the MUSTANG-2 mapping :ref:`webpage <references/receivers/mustang2/mustang2_mapping:MUSTANG-2 Mapping Information>` and/or the :download:`MUSTANG-2 mapping speeds memo </_static/mustang2_documents/MUSTANG_2_Mapping_Speeds_Public.pdf>`).
 The GBT sensitivity calculator does not currently incorporate MUSTANG-2 mapping speeds.

 .. admonition:: Guides for Calculating MUSTANG-2 Integration Times

-    For instructions on calculating the time you will need to request using MUSTANG-2 to reach your science goals, see the resources provided in this :ref:`Guide <How to Calculate Observing Time Required for MUSTANG-2>`.
+    For instructions on calculating the time you will need to request using MUSTANG-2 to reach your science goals, see the resources provided in this :ref:`Guide <how-tos/receivers/mustang2/mustang2_calc_obs_time:How to Calculate Observing Time Required for MUSTANG-2>`.

 .. note::